chhylp123/hifiasm/README.md

 ```
 where `NA12878.fq.gz` provides the input reads, `-t` sets the number of CPUs in
 use and `-o` specifies the prefix of output files.
 For this example, the
-primary contigs are written to `NA12878.asm.bp.p_ctg.gfa` and alternate contigs to
+primary contigs are written to `NA12878.asm.bp.p_ctg.gfa`.
-`NA12878.asm.bp.a_ctg.gfa`.
 Since v0.15, hifiasm also produces two sets of
 partially phased contigs at `NA12878.asm.bp.hap?.p_ctg.gfa`.
 This pair of files
 can be thought to represent the two haplotypes in a diploid genome, though with
 occasional switch errors.
 The frequency of switches is determined by the